BobbyErickson89/vader_campaign/readme.md

 I've included links to all the libraries in the head of the main HTML file, so there is no need for a package.json file or any kind of 'npm install' command.
-All we have to do is paste the path to our index.html file.
+All we have to do is paste the path of the index.html file to your web browser of choice.
 It should look something like this:

 `/LOCAL_PATH/vader_campaign/index.html`